nautobot/nautobot/docs/core-functionality/tenancy.md

 * Circuits
 * Virtual machines

-If a prefix or IP address is not assigned to a tenant, it will appear to inherit the tenant to which its parent VRF is assigned, if any.
+Tenant assignment is used to signify ownership of an object in NetBox.
+As such, each object may only be owned by a single tenant.
+For example, if you have a firewall dedicated to a particular customer, you would assign it to the tenant which represents that customer.
+However, if the firewall serves multiple customers, it doesn't *belong* to any particular customer, so tenant assignment would not be appropriate.

 ### Tenant Groups